MISS COOKBOOK

 Shrimp Spring Rolls

 My husband introduced me to the joy of spring rolls.
 Spring rolls are now my favorite thing!
+Some people refer to them as Summer Rolls.
 These aren't fried, making them very healthy.
+Enjoy with the Thai Peanut Dipping Sauce below.

 1 package spring roll rice wrappers